jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(Kestra)/README.md

 ```

 > [!NOTE]
->Note: the original flow uses a container inside the kestra container for the python script task ( containerImage: python:3.11-alpine).
+>The original flow uses a container inside the kestra container for the python script task ( containerImage: python:3.11-alpine).
 But due to some bugs I decided to run the python script inside kestra as in the previous example
 ---